ropensci/DataPackageR/cran-comments.md

-## Patch
+## Patch 0.15.3
-This is a patch release to fix check errors on:
+This is another patch release to fix continued check errors on:

-* r-devel-windows-ix86+x86_64
+* r-release-osx-x86_64
 * r-patched-solaris-x86

-The errors were related to a missing pandoc installation, and in this version I have:
-* added pandoc to the SystemRequirements in the DESCRIPTION.

-Note: I did not get these errors on R-devel via winbuilder below.
+* r-oldrel-osx-x86_64

+Although pandoc is listed in the SytemRequirements, the check still throws errors.
+To address these I have:
+* Made tests and examples conditional on the presence of pandoc using rmarkdown::pandoc_available().
+* Tested the package in a simulated environment where pandoc is missing, ensuring it correctly detects a missing pandoc installation.

 ## Test environments
 * local OS X install (x86_64-apple-darwin16.7.0), R 3.6.0  (2018-08-14 r75143)
+* local OS X install (x86_64-apple-darwin16.7.0), R 3.5.1  (2018-08-14 r75143) with pandoc missing.
 * ubuntu  14.04.05 LTS (on travis-ci) R 3.5.0
 * ubuntu  14.04.05 LTS (on travis-ci) R Under development (unstable) (2018-08-08 r75087)
 * Windows Server 2012 R2 x64 (build 9600) (under Appveyor) R 3.5.1 Patched (2018-08-06 r75070)